 No one saw the recession coming- Gordon Ramsay

 Very apt to understand that nobody is or can be actually fully ready as we don’t see it coming.
-This is where and why HR has been more predictive, intuitive, and prepared to meet the need of time.
-It’s wise to PREPARE for the worst and sail through difficult times really well than REPAIR after you are already hit by a wave of recession and it’s too late to maintain a break-even.
+This is where and why HR has been more predictive, intuitive and prepared to meet the need of time.
+It’s wise to PREPARE for worst and sail through difficult times really well than REPAIR after you are already hit by a wave of recession and it’s too late to maintain a break-even.

 HR should strategize and define a priority list to meet the need of the organization during these turbulent times.
 The need to focus on critical business needs should be well understood by HR.
 HR processes and initiatives that work well during good times of growth often require to be reviewed or replaced altogether when recession strikes.
 The expectation from HR in this crucial period remains to realign processes to maintain profitability by adopting the most effective ways of using talent and other resources.

 Cost-cutting is often the first solution that comes to everybody’s mind.
 The approach is not wrong but it’s more of a REPAIR than PREPARE strategy.
-Fortunately and for the right reasons, HR has the opportunity to play a very important and strategic role during these times and they should give their best in ensuring business profitability and at the same time take care of their employees.
+Fortunately and for the right reasons, HR has the opportunity to play a very important and strategic role during recession and they should give their best in ensuring business profitability and at the same time take care of their employees.

 HR should be able to adopt 5Ps to handle the impact of recession: Prepared, Proactive, Predictive, Productive and Protective.

 - Prepared: Prepared to meet the need of the hour by understanding the future of business and defining the future path for employees.